 Finding Golden-Crowned Kinglets

-These birds primarily seek out coniferous forests of North America, but during the Fall and Winter they seem a little bit less picky and I have seen them in mixed growth as well as deciduous forests.
+Golden-crowned kinglets can be found throughout North America, venturing just a little bit into Yukon and Alaska and as far down as the North Eastern side of Mexico.
+They primarily seek out boreal and coniferous forests of North America, but during the Fall and Winter they seem a little bit less picky and I have seen them in mixed growth as well as deciduous forests.

-One of the reasons I have only gotten one photo of this bird is that they are always on the move.
-While they might stay in the same general area, they are always going from tree to tree.
+One of the reasons I have only gotten a few photos of these birds is that they are always on the move.
+While they might stay in the same general area, they always go from tree to tree and branch to branch.
 They will often briefly hover in place to catch insects and then they’re off again.
-They also tend to stay higher in the trees, which is not the best angle for the camera.
+These kinglets tend to hang upside down while feeding more than their ruby-crowned cousins.

 Often, but not always, I find them in mixed flocks with black-capped chickadees, and during the winter they sometimes feed in the branches just off the forest floor with a flock of dark-eyed juncos below.

 The menu is big for the little golden-crowned kinglet.
 Insects, spiders, and other small invertebrates are all on the menu, as well as their eggs.

 They have also been seen at sapsucker wells, suet feeders, and munching on small berries.
 During the winter, they may also peck at some seeds.

 At this time, golden-crowned kinglets are classified as least concern, but their numbers have still declined.
 According to the North American Breeding Bird Survey (found via All About Birds), their numbers have declined about 0.7% per year between 1966 and 2019, for a total loss of 32%.
 In The US, this number jumps to 1.7% per year and an overall decline of 61% in the same time frame.
 Habitat loss and/or degradation is the biggest contributor, but cats, collisions, pesticides, and climate change are also to blame.